canax/router/REVISION.md

 v1.0.4* (2017-04-23)
 ---------------------------------

+* Adding methdod RouterInjectable::always() as a default routehandler matching any route and request method.
 * Rearrange methods to improve readability.
 * Add docblocks for properties.
 * Add support for adding several path rules with one route->add().